 In this article, we will try to eliminate the impact of the column Header names in the source dataset.
 Users will have the freedom of choosing their Header title in the Power Query.
 Even if there is any change in the column Header name, there would be no more errors.

-Step-by-Step Procedure for Dealing with Table with Changing Headers in Power Query
+Dealing with Table with Changing Headers in Power Query: with Quick Steps

 We discussed elaborately how you can avoid the warning mentioned earlier.
 The warning prevents us from updating the original data source.
 Following this article, you can update your dataset with the column Header of your choice.